mobify/stencil/README.md

 bower install --save mobify/stencil
 ```

 Once installed, the Stencil library lives in your project’s `bower_components` directory.
-Individual components will provide a stylesheet partial (Sass), example markup (Dust) and (optionally) JavaScript.
+Individual components will provide a stylesheet partial (Sass) including example markup and (optionally) JavaScript.

 Use the Sass `@import` directive to include a component’s styles.
 For example, in `my-project/styles/stylesheet.scss`, I can import the Grid component like so: